Lizzo breaks silence on sexual harassment claims from former dancers

 Lizzo has hit back at “sensationalised stories” after three dancers filed a lawsuit against her earlier this week.

-The singer, 35, has been accused of sexual harassment and weight-shaming by former employees, in a suit filed in Los Angeles on Tuesday (1 August).
+The singer, 35, has been accused of sexual harassment and weight-shaming by former employees in a suit filed in Los Angeles on Tuesday.

-The plaintiffs, Arianna Davis, Crystal Williams and Noelle Rodriguez, previously performed as part of Lizzo’s Big Grrrls dance troupe, with Davis and Williams gaining spots on the team after competing in the reality competition Lizzo’s Watch Out for the Big Grrrls.
+The complaints were filed by Arianna Davis, Crystal Williams and Noelle Rodriguez, who previously performed as part of Lizzo’s Big Grrrls dance troupe, with Davis and Williams gaining spots on the team after competing in the reality competition Lizzo’s Watch Out for the Big Grrrls.

 Allegations in the lawsuit claim that Lizzo (real name Melissa Viviane Jefferson) pressured one of the plaintiffs into touching a nude performer at an Amsterdam strip club and orchestrated a humiliating 12-hour audition process for her dancers.